Mariposas-Inteligentes/cplusplus_transpiler/README.md

 1. The file must have a `.py` extension.
 2. The file must exist.

-And `[debug]` corresponds to an optional parameter, if set to the string `"debug"` it will print out PLY's debbuging mecanisms and the generated AST (Abstract Syntax Tree).
+And `[debug]` corresponds to an optional parameter, if set to the string `"debug"` it will print out PLY's debugging mecanisms and the generated AST (Abstract Syntax Tree).

 The generated code will be in `output/main.cpp`.